BMI Calculator for Men

 BMI can be misleading for muscular men.
 Since muscle is denser than fat, men with significant muscle mass may have a high BMI despite having low body fat.
 Studies have found that BMI misclassifies up to 25% of men as overweight or obese when their body fat percentage is actually in the healthy range.
 If you are muscular, consider supplementing BMI with waist circumference, body fat percentage (measured via DEXA or calipers), or the Lean Body Mass Calculator.
 Read our full guide on BMI for athletes for detailed recommendations.

 Men tend to store fat around the abdomen (visceral fat), which is more strongly linked to heart disease, type 2 diabetes, and metabolic syndrome than subcutaneous fat stored in other areas.
 A waist circumference over 40 inches (102 cm) indicates elevated health risk, regardless of BMI.
-The NHLBI recommends measuring waist circumference as a standard part of health assessments for men.
+Measuring waist circumference is a standard part of cardiometabolic health assessments for men.
 Even men with a "normal" BMI can be at elevated risk if their waist measurement is too high.
 See our waist-to-height ratio guide for additional metrics.

 Ideally, both.
 BMI is free, simple, and universally understood -- making it excellent for initial screening and long-term tracking.
 Body fat percentage is more accurate but requires special equipment (DEXA scan, hydrostatic weighing, or quality bioimpedance scales).
 For most men, tracking BMI alongside waist circumference provides a practical, low-cost approach.
 If you strength train regularly and your BMI seems high due to muscle mass, body fat percentage becomes more important.
 Our body fat vs. BMI comparison breaks down the pros and cons of each approach, and the Lean Body Mass Calculator can help estimate your fat-free mass.